Costa Rica joins Panama in detaining deportees from the US in stopover back to their countries

 Panama this week became the first such country to accept 299 deportees from other nations, with the government holding them in hotel rooms guarded by police.
 About one-third of those who refused to voluntarily return to their countries were sent to a remote camp in Darien province bordering Colombia on Wednesday.
 The rest were awaiting commercial flights back home.

-“We’ve thrown out the possibility of a hotel, precisely to avoid a situation similar to that in Panama,” Badilla told The Associated Press.
+“We’ve thrown out the possibility of a hotel, precisely to avoid a situation similar to that in Panama,” Badilla, the Costa Rican official, told The Associated Press.

 Badilla said that Thursday's deportation flight from San Diego is largely made up of families, including 65 children and two pregnant women.
 He said Costa Rica was told by the Trump administration that most of the deportees have agreed to voluntarily return to their countries.